 ACK GOATScaler

-ACK GOATScaler is ACK's next-generation elastic scaling component for real-time node elasticity.
+ACK GOATScaler is ACK's next-generation node scaling add-on for instant node scaling.
 It focuses on improving scale-out success rates and providing customizable elasticity policies.
-This document describes the features, usage instructions, and release notes for ACK GOATScaler.

 Introduction

-The component continuously monitors for Pods that cannot be scheduled due to insufficient resources.
+ACK GOATScaler performs on-demand automatic scaling of nodes in ACK clusters.
+The The add-on continuously monitors Pods that cannot be scheduled due to insufficient resources.
 It then intelligently scales out by selecting the optimal instance types across multiple availability zones based on your node pool configuration.
 It also identifies and scales in long-idle nodes, helping you reduce node resource costs while ensuring application elasticity.

-Compared to the previous generation of real-time node elasticity, ACK GOATScaler delivers significant enhancements in scale-out success rates, customizable scale-out policies, and throughput for large-scale clusters.
+Compared to the previous generation of instant node scaling, ACK GOATScaler delivers significant enhancements in scale-out success rates, customizable scale-out policies, and throughput for large-scale clusters.
 It is ideal for scenarios that involve node pools with multiple instance types, require low scale-out latency, or need to control the scale-out order based on business priorities.

 Usage

-To learn how to enable and configure real-time node elasticity in your cluster, see Enable instant node scaling.
+To learn how to enable and configure instant node scaling in your cluster, see Enable instant node scaling.

 Note